Wall Street builds on gains as talks on Ukraine progress

 U.S. crude oil prices fell 1.6% and Brent crude, the international standard, slid 6.8%.
 Prices are still up more than 30% globally, but were up more than 50% as of just last week.

 Falling oil prices weighed down energy companies, which had some of the biggest losses on Tuesday.
-Hess fell 0.9%.
+Chevron fell 1.2%

+More than 85% of the stocks in the benchmark S&P 500 rose.
+Technology and communication stocks helped power the rally, along with big retail chains, automakers and other companies that rely on consumer spending.
+Apple rose 1.9% and Netflix added 3.5%.
+Ford Motor climbed 6.5% and General Motors gained 4.6%.

 European markets rose, while Asian markets closed mixed overnight.

 The yield on the 10-year Treasury note, which influences interest rates on mortgages and other consumer loans, fell to 2.39% from 2.47% late Tuesday.
 It briefly dropped below the 2-year Treasury’s yield, what Wall Street calls an “inversion” of the Treasury yield curve.
 Investors take note of this because prolonged yield inversions have accurately predicted previous U.S. recessions.
-The 2-year Treasury yield was at 2.37%.
+The 2-year Treasury yield rose to 2.36%.

+The brief inversion in the yield curves may just be a blip, given that in the times when they've preceded a recession, they've remained inverted for some time and, even then, it's taken an average of 18 months before a recession followed, Bell said.

+“Developments in that part of the yield curve over the next couple of days, next couple of weeks, will be really important to watch,” she said.

 Bond yields had been rising as Wall Street prepares for higher interest rates after years of ultra-low interest policies from central banks around the world.
 The rate hikes are part of a strategy to help temper the impacts of rising inflation.